 So Kay brought out the soil probes and set to solve the mystery.
 He started by taking soil from the middle of the fairway and from the rough to see the composition of the native soil.

 “Then I went to the middle of the green to see what’s below the top three inches of topdressing, and radiated outward, two feet at a time.”

-There was a palpable suspense that day; everyone knew what was at stake Waiting for the results of the probe was like waiting for the white puff of smoke from the Vatican chimney, indicating whether a new pope has been elected.
+There was palpable suspense that day; everyone knew what was at stake Waiting for the results of the probe was like waiting for the white puff of smoke from the Vatican chimney, indicating whether a new pope has been elected.

 At a certain point, Kay walked out of the valley and continued well into what was mowed as fairway at that time, and they knew.
 It was a watershed moment for both the club and golf architectural history.

-“We found where the soil changed in color and texture from what was beneath the green to what was beneath the fairway, and that’’s how we know where the green ended,” he stated.
+“We found where the soil changed in color and texture from what was beneath the green to what was beneath the fairway, and that’s how we know where the green ended,” he stated.
 “It turns out the front and back sections were roughly equal in size.
 The green was meant to be triple the size at which they had been playing it.
-We were all excited about it, because we knew it was something special.
+We were all excited about it because we knew it was something special.
 Only C.B. and Seth and Steamshovel built swales with the sheer size and depth of that valley.
-Everyone loves Yale’s green, and ours is pretty much the same,” he sad energetically.
+Everyone loves Yale’s green, and ours is pretty much the same,” he said energetically.